 MenuStrip/ToolStripMenuItem pair is not 100% backwards compatible with MainMenu/MenuItem.
 One particular thing is how keyboard shortcuts work.

 First benchmarked using latest Passmark.
 Then did some tests with latest Aida64.
 What's interesting here is that both processor and memory speed keeps fluctuating.
 I have not found a good explanation for this behavior.

 Because there is no easy/built-in way to edit XML using Powershell, I wrote a script that can change parts of XML documents.
 I used it for bulk edit of connections in Remote Desktop Manager, to change some values in RDP session over dozens of servers.
 You can modify it for your needs - in simple cases you would only need to change `ArrayOfConnection` to your document's root.

-Here is what I got: Corsair Vengeance Low Profile 16GB 4X4GB DDR3-1600 9-9-9-24 Dual Channel Memory Kit After installing it, I noticed weird blue screens and sudden application crashes on a fairly new workstation.
-They did not happen very often, maybe 1-2 times a day, so not devastating, but quite annoying.
+After installing the memory kit, I noticed weird blue screens and sudden application crashes on a fairly new workstation.
+They happened 1-2 times a day.
 Tried many things to remedy, but then decided to check memory with Memtest.
 During the first 15% of it I got over 100K errors in one specific region of the 16GB range, so I estimated 1 stick is faulty.

 So I have my VS 2010 and also just installed VS 2012.
 After that my main project started showing this error -- The ‘VSTS for Database Professionals Sql Server Data-tier Application’ package did not load correctly.

 Here is a one-liner.